traefik/traefik/docs/features/dashboard.md

 !!! tip "Did You Know?"
     It is possible to customize the dashboard endpoint.
-    To learn how, refer to the [Traefik's API documentation](/advanced/api.md).
+    To learn how, refer to the `Traefik's API documentation`(TODO: add doc and link).

 ## Enabling the Dashboard